gitcd-io/gitcd/README.md

 **Tagging the master branch**

-Merges it into your master and asks for permission to delete your feature branch
+Creates a tag from your master branch and pushes it to remote
 ```console
 gitcd release
 ```